 - Use a sea salt such as Maldon for the sauce, or other milder, artisan salt if you can.
 Kosher salt has a sharper, more acidic flavor that doesn't blend as well with the caramel.

 YES!
-In two ways, actually.
+In two ways.
 You can let the bread soak in the custard overnight, then bake it off the next day.
 OR you can go ahead and bake it, then let it cool and keep it in the fridge for a couple of days until you are ready to serve it.
 Cover with foil and reheat in a 350 degree oven until heated through.

 Yes!
 Allow the bread pudding to cool completely, then refrigerate overnight.
 You can then store it in the freezer for 2 - 3 months.
 To reheat, let it thaw in the fridge, then cover with foil and place in a 350 degree oven until heated through.